hyosung11/Launch-School/Courses/journal.md

 08:59 Decided to start reading the Coding Career Handbook today instead of the Programmer's Brain.
 Almost ready for study session with Laurent.

 10:31 Just finished study session with Laurent and got through Lesson 1 Quiz 1 and most of Lesson 2 Quiz 1.
 Meeting with Michael at 11:00, so will take a break now.

+12:00 After study session with Michael that helped me understand how nested function invocations work in a quiz question.